schell/aagol/README.md

             Unlike programs are resources (for your programs) Newer programs have iteration priority

-        The server would take care of ticking the world forward based on certain transitions the cells make.
+        The server takes care of ticking the world forward based on certain transitions the cells make.
 Life cells' transitions are programmable by the user.

     2. The client:
         Receives game state and displays it.
 Could possibly just receive the initial game state and transitions to cut down on data transmission.